 Our children can be very good at school, in mathematics, be good at computer-related skills, but what will bring them to be happy and prosperous will be the emotional intelligence, because it will help them to self-motivate, go forward, to have constancy, never give up, to control impulses and to relate to people.

-A useful tool at home and school to stimulate awareness is “the circle of emotions” in which everyone takes turns reflecting on their momentary mood, giving them a name and a graphic configuration through a drawing or a picture.
+A useful tool at home and school to stimulate awareness is “the circle of emotions,” in which everyone takes turns reflecting on their momentary mood, giving them a name and a graphic configuration through a drawing or a picture.
 This activity is also beneficial for developing empathic listening.
-Listening to what others feel allows children to be aware that everyone can experience emotions that are entirely different from their own.
+Listening to what others feel allows children to be aware that everyone can experience emotions entirely different from their own.

 Mash&Co is sensitive to the issue of emotional intelligence and empathy.
 The story is based on a difficulty to be overcome, namely the sudden drought that hit the forest.
 Children will live the adventure and manage different emotions.
-The safety feeling in the arms of the family, to the sadness in discovering the sudden lack of an essential element to survival (water), the fear of facing a new adventure all alone, the surprise of finding himself next to a special friend and the final joy of being able to save his family, as well as the forest.
+The safety feeling in the arms of the family, to the sadness in discovering the sudden lack of an essential element to survival (water), the fear of facing a new adventure all alone, the surprise of finding himself next to a special friend, and the final joy of being able to save his family, as well as the forest.

 Children will, therefore, take on the role of the hero who will do everything to save the forest and his family.
-To do so, however, will have to get out of their comfort zone and face adventures and overcome obstacles.
-This will lead him to experience feelings of belonging, responsibility, care and empathy towards nature and the surrounding environment.
+To do so, however, they will have to get out of their comfort zone and face adventures and overcome obstacles.
+This will lead him to experience feelings of belonging, responsibility, care, and empathy towards nature and the surrounding environment.